 TONES SKI

-This is the third model from TONES SKI, released for the 2024-2025 season.
-I haven't completely switched to this, but it's a new addition to my favorite lineup.
-The name truly derives from the ninja, and the way it rhythmically drops down technical slopes, clinging to them like a gecko, a key design feature, gives it high maneuverability and off-road capability.
+This is the third model from TONES SKI, which debuted in the 2024-2025 season.
+I haven't completely switched to this model, but it has recently been added to my favorite lineup.
+True to its name, which is derived from "ninja," it allows you to rhythmically descend technical slopes as if clinging to the surface, much like a gecko, which is also a key design feature, and it boasts high maneuverability and performance.
 The

-moderate balance of rocker and camber accurately captures and holds all types of snow, providing the best steering feel.
-Overall, it offers a skiing feel perfectly suited to enjoying the various situations in the Hakuba mountain range.
+moderate balance of rocker and camber accurately grips and holds all types of snow, providing excellent steering.
+All in all, it has a skiing feel that is a perfect match for enjoying the various situations in the Hakuba mountain range.

 Patagonia|Nano-Air Ultralight Freeride JKT